SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 If you want to control multiple hot wallets from this cold wallet, you will need to repeat the previous 2-7 steps.
 The `masternode.conf` file will contain an entry for each masternode that will be added to the network.

-At this point, we are going to configure our remote Masternode server.

 ### 9. Enable the MasterNode

 Open `Tools` > `Debug console`.